trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

    time step            = 0.1
 \end{SPRING_SMOOTHER}
 ```
-Once HOHQMesh generates the mesh a spring-mass-dashpot model is created to smooth the mesh and create "nicer" quadrilateral elements.
+Once HOHQMesh generates the mesh, a spring-mass-dashpot model is created to smooth the mesh and create "nicer" quadrilateral elements.
 The parameters for this spring-mass-dashpot model have been selected after a fair amount of experimentation across many meshes
 and typically will not need to be altered.
 However, if you ever wish to deactivate this feature you can set `smoothing = OFF`
 (or remove this block from the control file).

 After the `CONTROL_INPUT` environment block comes the `MODEL` environment block.
-It is here where the user can prescribe curved boundary information either an `OUTER_BOUNDARY` (not covered in this tutorial) or `INNER_BOUNDARIES`.
-There are several options to
+It is here where the user can prescribe curved boundary information with either:
+* An `OUTER_BOUNDARY` (not covered in this tutorial).
+* One or more `INNER_BOUNDARIES`.

-describe the boundary curve data to HOHQMesh like splines or parametric curves.
+There are several options to describe the boundary curve data to HOHQMesh like splines or parametric curves.

-For the example `box_with_object.control` we define a single internal boundary using a parametric equation for a circle
+For the example `box_with_object.control` we define a single internal boundary using a parametric equation
-of radius $`r`$ centered at the point $`(x_c, y_c)`$, i.e.,
+for a circle of radius $`r`$ centered at the point $`(x_c, y_c)`$, i.e.,
 ```math
 x(t) = x_c + r\cos(2\pi t), y(t) = y_c + r\sin(2\pi t)
 ```